poliastro/poliastro/docs/source/quickstart.md

 - we\'re visualizing the plane of the orbit itself,
 - the $(x)$ axis points to the pericenter, and
 - the $(y)$ axis is turned $90 \mathrm{^\circ}$ in the direction of the orbit.

 The dotted line represents the *osculating orbit*: the instantaneous Keplerian orbit at that point.
 This is relevant in the context of perturbations, when the object shall deviate from its Keplerian orbit.

 > This visualization uses Plotly under the hood and works best in a Jupyter notebook.
-> To use the static interface based on matplotlib which might be more useful for batch jobs and publication-quality plots, check out the :py:class:`poliastro.plotting.static.StaticOrbitPlotter`.
+> To use the static interface based on matplotlib, which might be more useful for batch jobs and ublication-quality plots, check out the {py:class}`poliastro.plotting.static.StaticOrbitPlotter`.

 ## From classical orbital elements

-We can also define an :py:class:`~poliastro.twobody.orbit.Orbit` using a set of six parameters called orbital elements.
+We can also define an {py:class}`~poliastro.twobody.orbit.Orbit` using a set of six parameters called orbital elements.
 Although there are several of these element sets, each one with its advantages and drawbacks, right now poliastro supports the *classical orbital elements*:

 - Semimajor axis $(a)$.